Jin-Y0ung/Solarwinds_Wiki_CTV/my-wiki/docs/Preparations when installing with a user account.md

 slug: /preperations
 ---

-# Preparations when installing with a user account

 When installing with a user account, be sure to add it to the **wheel group**.
 This ensures that the user has the necessary administrative privileges.